 We are able to recognize objects, people, and places without effort and effectively interact with our visual world.
 This ability is remarkable, as it requires us to map ever-changing visual input to our knowledge of the regularities of the world and the repertoire of actions we can apply to it.
 But how is the light that hits our retina transformed into representations that enable us to recognize and interact with our environment?
-And how can we capture visual representations in a way that takes into account the complexities of the visual world and at the same time gives us an understanding of the regularities and laws that govern our visual system?
-In the Vision and Computational Cognition Group at the Max Planck Institute for Human Cognitive and Brain Sciences, we aim to answer these fundamental questions, using a combination of research tools from psychology, neuroscience, and computer science.
+How can we capture visual representations in a way that takes into account the complexities of the visual world and at the same time gives us an understanding of the regularities and laws that govern our visual system?
+And how can we translate this knowledge to a better understanding and treatment of psychiatric patients that suffer from visual phenomena, including hallucinations or flashbacks?
+We aim to answer these fundamental questions, using a combination of research tools from psychology, neuroscience, and computer science.

 Our research aims at understanding vision from three perspectives.
 From a data science perspective, we collect and analyze large-scale representative datasets in both human behavior and neuroimaging (functional MRI, magnetoencephalography), allowing us to capture much of the complexity of our visual worlds and identify key characteristics that underlie our mental and neural representations.
 From a cognitive neuroscience perspective, we link these large-scale datasets to hypothesized representational properties and computational models, and we conduct targeted experiments testing the properties of visual recognition we have identified.
 From a computational perspective, we apply computational models of vision and semantics (deep neural networks, semantic embeddings), multivariate pattern analysis, and advanced machine learning methods to characterize representations in the human brain and behavior and identify interpretable representations in humans and artificial intelligence.
 To address longstanding questions about vision and computation in the brain, we develop novel analysis tools for a deeper, more powerful, and more fine-grained analysis of behavioral and neuroimaging data.